logical boo-boos the polyamorous should avoid

 (Are you able to identify the logical boo-boo here?
 Take a second or several if you need it.)

 Because . . . that only stands to reason, right?
-If a woman identifies as bisexual AND polyamorous (and she's looking for new loving in the personals), she's either dating a man right now, or she can reasonably be expected to do just that in the not distant future.
-Because . . . she identified that as her desire right there in her profile, for you and all the other lesbians to see.
+If a woman is bisexual AND polyamorous (and she's looking for new love in the personals), she's either dating a man right now, or she can reasonably be expected to do just that in the not distant future.
+Because . . . she said that in her profile, for you and all the other lesbians to see.

 While it's certainly not our goal to disrespect the preferences or dating goals of many of our lesbian subscribers . . . still, we're sorry, but NO to both of the above.

 This is just WAAAAAY too tangled a web for us to even try to weave for you.
-And if you'll examine some of your own knee-jerk responses a little bit more right here and now, we imagine you'll find that a little more self-examination and realistic expectation recalibration would be actually be more helpful in the service of your OWN future dating scenarios.
+And if you'll examine some of your own knee-jerk responses here and now, we imagine you'll find that a little self-examination and realistic expectation recalibration is helpful for your OWN future dating scenarios.

-A woman who identifies as both poly and bi may not have a heterosexual bio man in her life romantically and/or sexually . . .
-NOW (did you note the emphasis on the word NOW?), but if that’s how she identifies, she likely will at some point in the not-terribly-distant future.
+A woman who is both poly and bi may not have a heterosexual male in her life romantically and/or sexually . . .
+NOW (did you note the emphasis on the word NOW?), but she likely will at some point in the not-terribly-distant future.

 If you’re not OK with a current reality . . . should you imagine you'll be OK with a future probability?

-To put it another way, a woman that is both poly and bi will likely have men in her sexual life.
 It might be NOW, or it might be LATER, but it’s unlikely to ever go away ENTIRELY.
-To expect otherwise is almost always going to be unrealistic and lead to emotional upset, eventually.
+To expect otherwise is almost always going to be unrealistic and upsetting, eventually.
 Either you’re OK with the idea that a woman you could be with is also going to be dating men . . . or . . . you’re not.

 There’s a decision to be made there, and you should probably just go ahead and make it.

-You should make that decision based on her identity and future plans related to that, not the current set of “dance partners” she has at any given moment.
-Figuring out your feelings now around that now and dealing with that now (I’m OK vs. I’m not OK) is better NOW, rather than later.
+You should make that decision based on her sexual orientation and future plans related to that, not the current set of “dance partners” she has at any given moment.
+Figuring out your feelings around that is better NOW, rather than later.
 You should decide upfront if you’re open to poly and bi in a CURRENT sense, and then choose accordingly.

 Philosophically speaking, polyamory means you are open to expressing your own sexuality outside an exclusively “primary" relationship AND you are open to your partners doing so as well.
 Not merely theoretically, but currently and actively.

 If you are a lesbian and poly, that essentially means you think YOU should date whomever YOU might need to date as the full and complete expression of your own sexuality would dictate.
 YOU get to do that.
-For you, as a lesbian, that will mean other women only.
+For lesbians, that means other women only.